diffplug/spotless-cli/README.md

   -h, --help             Show this help message and exit.
   -j, --format-javadoc   Format javadoc.
                          (default: false)
-  -s, --style=<style>    The style to use for the palantir java format.
+  -s, --style=<style>    The style to use for the palantir-java-format.
                          One of: PALANTIR, AOSP, GOOGLE
                          (default: PALANTIR)
   -v, --use-version=<useVersion>